Net Plugin

 Based on this feature, the http

-type RPC backend is commonly used during debugging, development, or testing phases.
-It allows quick triggering of a Server processing function via auxiliary tools or inspecting communication content between upstream and downstream using packet capture tools.## HTTP Type Channel Backend
+type RPC backend is often used during debugging, development, or testing phases, allowing quick triggering of a Server handler via auxiliary tools or inspecting the communication content between upstream and downstream using packet capture tools.## http Type Channel Backend

 The http